nayaunity/nayaunity/README.md

 ### Comcast NBCUniversal
 🚀 **CORE Tech Associate**
 _August 2021 - July 2023_
+* Ensured a consistent and cohesive user interface across all of Xfinity’s mobile apps by collaborating closely with the design team, resulting in a unified user experience that improved customer satisfaction scores by 25%
-From improving accessibility to enhancing user interaction, I led initiatives that made digital environments more inclusive and engaging.
+* Designed and developed 5 dark-mode pages for the user portal, leveraging SwiftUI and UIKit to enhance user experience and accessibility, leading to a 40% increase in user engagement and a 15% decrease in user-reported issuesFrom improving accessibility to enhancing user interaction, I led initiatives that made digital environments more inclusive and engaging

-### DreamWorks Animation Studios
-🎨 **Software Engineer**
-_August 2021 - August 2022_
-Developed a comprehensive project management tool that transformed how teams interact with creative content.
+* Collaborated with cross-functional product partners (product managers, designers, researchers, and quality assurance) to integrate third-party services into the core product, including payment processing systems and advanced search functionality
+* Improved web application performance by 47% through advanced caching techniques and database optimizations
+* Created user flows, wireframes, and user interface mockups/prototypes to craft user-centered solutions to managers across 15+ teams
+* Owned and led the development of a critical web app integrating Unity’s SyncSketch platform, significantly enhancing project management capabilities for over 100 managers and artists
+* Increased the Production Engineering team’s availability by 12% through automating the monitoring of data and financial resources on digital projects

 ## 🎓 Education
 **University of Colorado at Boulder** - BS in Business Administration, Finance & Accounting